Poco's Udon World: Characters

-The main protagonist and the son of a noodle restaurant owner.
-Born and raised in the Udon Prefecture (i.e., Kagawa Prefecture), he had been living an uneventful life in Tokyo as a web designer.
-He comes home after his father's demise to find the restaurant having gone out of business and a young boy that he names Poco hiding there.
-He grows fond of him and decides to take care of him and constantly worries about what would happen to Poco once he leaves.
-He regrets leaving his home and his father because of his selfishness and mentions it to his big sister when she expresses her regret of being unable give their father a grandchild.
-His time spent with Poco often reminds him of how his father lovingly took care of him, which further adds to his regrets.
+Souta is the main protagonist and the son of a noodle restaurant owner.
+Born and raised in the Udon Prefecture, a fictional city inspired by Kagawa Prefecture, he had been living an depressed life in Tokyo as a web designer.
+Souta comes home after his father's demise to find the restaurant having gone out of business and a young boy that he names Poco hiding there.